conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 ![Kafka Connect Wizard](/images/changelog/platform/v28/topic-monitoring.png)

 #### New Alerts
 As part of this improvement, we have also reimagined our alert definitions to pave the way to declaring Alerts via API or CLI.
-Unfortunately, the existing alerts will not be migrated to the new Alert model.
+**Unfortunately, the existing alerts will not be migrated to the new Alert model.**

+The original alerts available under the Alerts section are still working properly.
+We'll give you in the next release changelog timelines for you to migrate your existing alerts to the new model.

-The existing alerts are still working properly but the new recommendation is to create Broker and Topic alerts using the new V2 Alerts.
+In the meantime, we recommend you don't use the original alerts for Broker and Topic alerts and use the new ones instead.

 ### Shareable Filters